clay/clay-kiln/docs/inputs.md

 ### Complex List Arguments

-* **props** an array of objects, represending the fields in each item.
+* **props** an array of objects, representing the fields in each item.
 Each item should have a name, defined by `prop: 'name'`, as well as `_label` and the input that item uses.
+* **collapse** a property that should be used as the title for items.
+If `collapse` is set, all but the current item will be collapsed, only displaying its title.
+This is useful for lists with lots of complicated items.

 ### Complex List Usage